 As a Drama & Theatre student, you’ll study a range of texts from various playwrights, from 19th Century Drama, right up to current contemporary work.
 You’ll work on these practically and theoretically and develop your skills as a performer, through both individual and ensemble work, experimenting and exploring different styles and conventions.
 As a budding performer, you will have lots of opportunities to perform in front of an audience in our fantastic purpose built theatre and our black box rehearsal space.

-Component 1: Theatre Workshop (20% of the overall qualification)
+Component 1: Devising (20% of the overall qualification)

 Working in the style of an influential theatre practitioner, you will participate in the creation, development and performance of a piece of theatre based on a reinterpretation of an extract from a text, chosen by the exam board.
 This will be a collaborative project, working with a group of other students and will allow you to create and devise around the text, themes and ideas of the play chosen.
 For this assessment, you will create and perform your piece to an audience and submit a creative portfolio.

 Component 2: Text in Action (40% of the overall qualification)